-The cotton gin/flour mill also helped grow it quickly because at that time there was an oil boom going on making things happen all over again, but unfortunately not long after some buildings caught fire.
+The cotton gin/flour mill also helped grow it quickly because, at that time, an oil boom was going on, making things happen all over again, but unfortunately, not long after, some buildings caught fire.

-Other businesses declined due to lack of business coming through anymore so eventually residents had no choice but to leave.
+Other businesses declined due to a lack of business coming through, so eventually, residents had no choice but to leave.

 Toyah is a town full of history and charm.
 The first inhabitants were the Toyabe people.
 Wildfires had destroyed much vegetation previously utilized for food production purposes.

-This led them into permanent villages near flowing springs like those found here in order to take advantage when freshwater became scarce due to irrigation practices.
+This led them to permanent villages near flowing springs like those found here to take advantage when freshwater became scarce due to irrigation practices.

-The name means “flowing water” in Spanish and it’s named after the Toyayers who used to live here before European settlers arrived on their land centuries ago.
+The name means “flowing water” in Spanish and is named after the Toyayers who lived here before European settlers arrived on their land centuries ago.

-While railroads were being constructed around this area during construction of what would become known as “The Mother Lode” – one can’t help but wonder if there are any connections between these two fascinating aspects.
+While railroads were being constructed around this area during the construction of what would become known as “The Mother Lode,” – one can’t help but wonder if there are any connections between these two fascinating aspects.

-There are still ruins from when it was once prosperous with a courthouse and post office established for both privately run businesses and government operations.
+There are still ruins from when it was once prosperous, with a courthouse and post office established for privately run businesses and government operations.

-Around 1,900 people started settling down towards Mertzon which grew faster than Sherwoods population, leaving behind jobs lost due to slow economic decline over time leading to below 50 people.
+Around 1,900 people started settling down towards Mertzon, which grew faster than Sherwood’s population, leaving behind jobs lost due to slow economic decline, leading to below 50 people.

-Today it has grown back up to about 150, nearly tripling its lowest population.
-Who knows, one day it might grow into a populated hub again.
+Today it has grown to about 150, nearly tripling its lowest population.
+One day, it might grow into a populated hub again.

-George E. Barstow, the man who gave his name to this abandoned town in Texas was an expert on irrigation systems and grapes alike.
+George E. Barstow gave his name to this abandoned town in Texas and was an expert on irrigation systems and grapes.

 He became famous at The 1904 World Fair for helping farmers grow more productive crops with all sorts of technologies he invented.

-Including what is now known as “irrigation technology” which has been crucial over time since it allows plants access to water even if there isn’t enough rain or snowfall available every year.
+Including what is now known as “irrigation technology” has been crucial since it allows plants access to water even if there isn’t enough rain or snowfall every year.

-This same year saw one such invention go wrong – a dam break which nearly flooded everything around it!
+This same year saw one such invention go wrong – a dam break that nearly flooded everything around it!

-Back during America’s westward expansion into Texas soil over 200 years ago, this small Mexican village served not only residents but travelers too.
-Travelers wanted to take advantage of what was then seen by many simply inaccessible, fresh drinking water.
+This small Mexican village served residents and travelers during America’s westward expansion into Texas soil over 200 years ago.
+Travelers wanted to take advantage of what was then seen by many as simply inaccessible, fresh drinking water.

-Lobo is a ghost town along Highway 90 with an aging population of 15 people.
+Lobo is a ghost town along Highway 90 with an aging population of 15.
 The nearest place to load up on fuel and food before entering this arid part of Texas was nearby Van Horn, which got its name from the Mexican wolves that once populated Lubby’s land.

 Now it sits more or less frozen in time like many other towns along America’s frontier where pioneers stopped for water during westward migration centuries ago.

 Back in 1980, the entire town was on the market for sale for about $60,000.
-Finally, in 2021 there were three Germans that purchased the town for $20,000 and are working on restoring it as a place for artists to be inspired.
+Finally, in 2021, three Germans purchased the town for $20,000 and are working on restoring it as a place for artists to be inspired.

-A recent influx in visitors from all over America means there are more chances than ever before on your journey through Texas glampsite adventures.
+A recent influx in visitors from all over America means there are more chances than ever before on your journey through Texas campsite adventures.

-Whether it be at Big Bend (where camping may seem like heaven) or along historic Route 66 where cowboys once roamed free.
+Whether at Big Bend (where camping may seem like heaven) or along historic Route 66, where cowboys once roamed free.
 You will always find something new around every turn.

-Most people who live there are dedicated to preserving its desert landscape, but they also want the city’s population size small for this reason.
+Most people there are dedicated to preserving its desert landscape, but they also want the city’s population to be small.

-The annual chili cookoff celebrates all things spicy while providing free samples throughout downtown during Coachella weekend-style events.
+The annual chili cookoff celebrates spicy while providing free samples downtown during Coachella weekend-style events.